turingschool/mod-0-curriculum/session5/index.md

   * Ellen, Bob and I are still around if you need us
   * Capstone is due tomorrow at 6!

-> Quote from Meg Stang (BE instructor) - "I've noticed that the students that do the bare minimum on their mod 0 prework are the ones that usually struggle for at least the first half of the mod."
+> Quote from Meg Stang (BE instructor) - "I've noticed that the students that do the bare minimum on their mod 0 capstone are the ones that usually struggle for at least the first half of the mod."